 When I was 16 or 17 and facing one of those teenage crises in which the world seems to be ending but you aren’t quite sure why, my dad gave me the best advice I’ve ever received: Life is a marathon, not a 100 yard dash.

 This advice has stuck with me, although living by it has not always been easy.
 I so often get caught up in the minute details of the day to day, losing sight of the bigger picture when the little things of life start to feel overwhelming.
-In my teenage years they were break-ups and bad dance classes, now it’s sleepless nights with the baby and blog posts that get put off day after day.
+In my teenage years they were break-ups and bad dance classes, now it’s sleepless nights with the kids and blog posts that get put off day after day.
 These little things can cause big stress, but it is important to keep perspective, in life and in dance.
-High school boys will come and go, an occasional bad class doesn’t make you a bad dancer; as my son grows I’ll have much more time to sleep and write but I’ll long for sweet baby cuddles and playtime.
+High school boys will come and go, an occasional bad class doesn’t make you a bad dancer; as my kids grow I’ll have much more time to sleep and write but I’ll long for sweet baby cuddles and playtime.
 Life is a marathon, and we have to be in it for the long haul.

 As dancers, I think we are particularly prone to get caught up in the sprint.
 We know that our careers are short, and we want to succeed in the here and now.
 There is always pressure to be better, sharper, stronger, to push ourselves beyond our limits today, regardless of the long-term implications.
 Even in my current (mostly) post-performance life as a choreographer, teacher, and writer, I feel that same stress.
 Take the gig, write the post, share another video on Instagram, get your name out, and do it now.
 But when we give into the pressure of the sprint, more often than not we set ourselves up for frustration, disappointment, and burnout.
 Life, even in the dance studio, is a marathon, and we need to be in it for the long haul.